IBMDeveloperUK/NodeRED-for-AI-flows/ibmi/ibmi-nodered.md

 This approach has been sunsetted in favour of a fully open approrach, based on standard utilities and packaging - [_yum_](http://yum.baseurl.org/) and [_rpm_](http://rpm.org/).

-The following installation of NodeRED uses the new installation process exclusively.
+The following installation of NodeRED uses the new installation process exclusively, without any dependence on [ACS](https://www-01.ibm.com/support/docview.wss?uid=isg3T1026805)

 ### Download and install the IBMi open source bootstrap